Ultrasound

 Looking at Movement in Your Body

-During ultrasound, an ultrasound technologist lightly moves a special wand (transducer) over the area of your body being examined, applying a clear gel to your skin to help the wand glide and provide a medium to conduct the transmission and retrieval of the soundwave.
+During an ultrasound, the technologist lightly moves a special ultrasound probe (transducer) over the area of your body being examined.
+The technologist will first apply a clear gel to your skin to help the transducer make good contact and allow sound waves to travel effectively.

 The wand transmits sound waves that create pictures on a computer.
 Your doctor uses the images to find the cause of your health problems.